Toluwalemi/hugo-blog-website/content/reading.md

 # Currently Reading
 - My Mercedes is bigger than yours *by Nwankwo Nken*
+- One Man, One Wife *by T.M.
+Aluko

 # 2022
 - **August** - THE HARD THING ABOUT HARD THINGS *by Ben Horowitz*